 The Disabled Students’ Program (DSP) documents the academic accommodations needed by individual students who have disabilities.
 DSP provides this documentation to students’ instructors and gives guidance on how to implement accommodations.

-Department Faculty Advisers for GSI Affairs are faculty members appointed in each department to help ensure that GSIs receive appropriate preparation, mentoring, and supervision.
-They can also assist with problems not resolved between GSIs and the faculty members they teach with.
+Department Faculty Advisors for GSI Affairs are faculty members appointed in each department to help ensure that GSIs receive appropriate preparation, mentoring, and supervision.
+They can also assist with problems not resolved between GSIs and the faculty members with whom they teach.

 The Center for Student Conduct can answer questions about responding to possible cases of cheating, plagiarism, classroom disruption, and other forms of academic misconduct.